pmcau/AustralianElectorates/readme.md

 ## Location Lookup

 Find the electorate that contains a geographic location (latitude/longitude). `LocateElectorate` throws if the location is not inside any electorate; use `TryLocateElectorate` to handle that case.
 A postcode can optionally be supplied as a performance hint: it narrows the candidate electorates before the geometric test and falls back to a full search, so the result is identical.
-The first lookup loads the full-detail boundaries of the current electorates (about 2.1 million points, 33MB), which are then kept for the life of the process.
+The first lookup loads the full-detail boundaries of the current electorates (about 2.1 million points, plus an index of their edges by latitude: 45MB), which are then kept for the life of the process.
+Lookups after that take well under a microsecond.

 <!-- snippet: usageLocateElectorate -->
 <a id='snippet-usageLocateElectorate'></a>